Oh, my! Father’s Day is almost here!

 Take Dad to his favorite breakfast spot and then to the zoo for the afternoon.

-Be sure to take plenty of pics on your outing to print later and to post to Dad’s Facebook!
+Be sure to take plenty of pics on your outing to print later and then post to Dad’s Facebook with a message about how special he is to you.

 Family Movie Party: Ask Dad what his favorite movie is from his childhood and find it on Amazon Prime.
 Stock up on his favorite candy, pop some popcorn, and have everyone put on their PJs …make it a relaxing, fun evening together!